 “I didn’t ask for him, and I don’t need him,” Truman reportedly said.

-After witnessing the backlash from dog-loving Americans, it’s no surprise that every single U.S. president since Truman has owned at least one dog during their stay at the White House.
+After witnessing the backlash from dog-loving Americans, it’s no surprise that nearly every single U.S. president since Truman has owned at least one dog during their stay at the White House.

 Our next presidential dog actually got herself banned from the White House?
 Who was it and what did the mischievous dog do?